-The consolidated financial statements of Ferrellgas Partners and subsidiaries reflect all adjustments which are, in the opinion of management, necessary for a fair statement of the interim periods presented.
-All adjustments to the consolidated financial statements were of a normal, recurring nature.
-The information included in this Quarterly Report on Form 10-Q should be read in conjunction with Management's Discussion and Analysis of Financial Condition and Results of Operations, and the consolidated financial statements and accompanying notes included in Ferrellgas Partners' Annual Report on Form 10-K for the fiscal year ended July 31, 2002.
+The condensed consolidated financial statements of Ferrellgas Partners and subsidiaries reflect all adjustments which are, in the opinion of management, necessary for a fair statement of the interim periods presented.
+All adjustments to the condensed consolidated financial statements were of a normal, recurring nature.
+The information included in this Quarterly Report on Form 10-Q/A should be read in conjunction with Management's Discussion and Analysis of Financial Condition and Results of Operations, and the consolidated financial statements and accompanying notes included in Ferrellgas Partners' Annual Report on Form 10-K/A Amendment No. 2 for the fiscal year ended July 31, 2002.